 Everyone seeking registration will be provided with a registration pack.

 7th November 2012

 When booking in for a surgery appointment, for your convenience, we have an automated display screen which is simple to use and speeds up the process for you.

 Our clinicians make every attempt to run to time, however, there may be occasions when, due to unforeseen circumstances, this is not possible.

 Please check with our reception staff if you have any concerns about your appointment time.

-If you live within a mile of a chemist – your prescription will be sent to the local chemist to be made up ready for your collection.
+If you live within a mile of a chemist – your prescription will be sent to the local chemist, or a chemist of your choice, to be made up ready for your collection.